Top-performing St John’s students recognised with prestigious University prizes

 Two of the prize-recipients from St John's, Daniel Gonda and Edie Carter

-Edie Carter, Daniel Gonda, Daniela Jerez Cubillo, Joey Katz, Myra Koh, Timur Pryadilin, Harry Scott-Burt and Yu Wang all achieved top results in their essays, dissertations and exams, and PhD student Gemma King won an award for a postgraduate talk.
+Edie Carter, Daniel Gonda, Daniela Jerez Cubillo, Imaan Kashim, Joey Katz, Myra Koh, Timur Pryadilin, Harry Scott-Burt and Yu Wang all achieved top results in their essays, dissertations and exams, and PhD student Gemma King won an award for a postgraduate talk.

-History undergraduate Edie wins the Cambridge Historical Society Prize for an outstanding performance in her research project long essay (Part IB) during her second year.
+History undergraduate Edie Carter wins the Cambridge Historical Society Prize for an outstanding performance in her research project long essay (Part IB) during her second year.

-Daniel, who graduated this summer after completing his BA degree in Human, Social and Political Sciences (HSPS), is awarded the Polity Prize by the Department of Sociology for the best overall mark in sociology (Part IIB).
+Daniel Gonda, who graduated this summer after completing his BA degree in Human, Social and Political Sciences (HSPS), is awarded the Polity Prize by the Department of Sociology for the best overall mark in sociology (Part IIB).

 Theology, Religion and Philosophy of Religion undergraduate Joey Katz is awarded The Hebrew Prize for the best performance in Hebrew equipped with distinction in the Hebrew language Tripos papers (parts IIA and IIB) at the end of his second year.

-PhD Stem Cell Biology student Gemma won a prize at the Cambridge Stem Cell Institute Annual Retreat and Symposium 2025 in June for her postgraduate ‘flash talk’.
+PhD Stem Cell Biology student Gemma King won a prize at the Cambridge Stem Cell Institute Annual Retreat and Symposium 2025 in June for her postgraduate ‘flash talk’.

 Newly graduated Myra Koh receives a William Vaughan Lewis Prize from the Department of Geography for her first-class dissertation (Part III).